KnowThePepper

 Most people never think to ask what a jalapeño looks like fully ripe.
 The answer is this: red, sweeter, and with a slightly different bite than its green counterpart.

-Heat lands in the 2,500–8,000 SHU range, which places it in the medium heat zone alongside a broad range of familiar peppers.
+Heat lands in the 2,500 to 8,000 SHU range, which places it in the medium heat classification alongside a broad range of familiar peppers.
 The upper end of that range is genuinely noticeable, but the sweetness softens the perception of heat in ways that pure SHU numbers don't capture.

 History & Origin of Red Jalapeño